Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 +1: Main drive that's being ghosted (0 = A:, etc)
 ```

-If a drive larger than the maximum drive number supported by the system is specified, an .IDRV error will be returned.
+If a drive number larger than the maximum drive number supported by the system is specified, an .IDRV error will be returned.
 Note that if a drive number is specified which is legal in Nextor, but is currently not assigned to any driver, then no error will be returned, but an empty information block will be returned (the drive status byte should be checked).

 The "first device sector number" is the absolute device sector number that is treated as the first logical sector for the drive; usually it is either the starting sector of a device partition, or the device absolute sector zero, if the device has no partitions.
-Note that you can't test this value against zero to check whether the drive is assigned to a block device on a device-based driver or not (use the “drive status” field for this purpose).
+Note that you can't test this value against zero to check whether the drive is assigned to a block device on a Nextor driver or not (use the “drive status” field for this purpose).

 The "start cluster" and "start sector" fields for mounted files were introduced in Nextor 2.1.1.
-Currently, they will always contain meaningful information, but in future versions of Nextor this could not be true (because non-FAT filesystems with no concept of "clusters" get supported, or for any other reason) and in these cases the fields will have a value of zero.
+Currently, they will always contain meaningful information, but in future versions of Nextor this might not be true (because non-FAT filesystems with no concept of "clusters" get supported, or for any other reason) and in these cases the fields will have a value of zero.
 These fields will also be returned as zero in versions of Nextor older than 2.1.1, therefore application programs using this function call should always verify that the values of these fields are non-zero before using them.

-When a driver is assigned to a "ghost drive", the corresponding main drive is always a floppy disk drive, and both drivers refer to the same actual device (accessing both drives in sequence will cause "Insert disk for drive..." messages to appear).
+When a drive is assigned to a "ghost drive", the corresponding main drive is always a floppy disk drive, and both drives refer to the same actual device (accessing both drives in sequence will cause "Insert disk for drive..." messages to appear).
 Currently a ghost drive will always be the drive immediately following the main drive (e.g. the ghost drive of C: will always be D:) but this could change in future versions of Nextor so it shouldn't be assumed.
-See ["Ghost drives" in the user manual](Nextor%203.0%20User%20Manual.md#251-ghost-drives).
+See _[2.5.1.
+Ghost drives](Nextor%203.0%20User%20Manual.md#251-ghost-drives)_ in the user manual.

 ### 3.10.
 Get information about a device partition (_GPART, 7Ah)